fluxcd/helm-operator/docs/helmrelease-guide/introduction.md

 1. The `spec.chart.version` is mandatory.

    The reasoning behind this is the same as the explanation given above.
-1. The default release name used by the Helm operator is composed from the `metadata.namespace` and the `metadata.name` of the `HelmRelease` resource (`<namespace>-<name>`).
+1. The default release name used by the Helm Operator is composed from the `metadata.namespace` and the `metadata.name` of the `HelmRelease` resource (`<namespace>-<name>`).